-When tightening any fittings to the connections on the water heater, do not overtighten these joints and damage the unit.
+When tightening any fittings to the connections on the water heater, care should be exercised not to overtighten these joints and damage the unit.

 - 2. Install the cold water pipe as per "8.3 Cold Water Connection" on page 30. - 3.
 Install a condensate drain line as per "8.4 Condensate Drain Line" on page 30. - 4.
-After installation is complete, fill and test the water heater for proper flow and inspect for leaks. - 5.
-Run the hot water for a few minutes and then clean the inlet water strainer located on the cold water inlet fitting.
+After installation has been completed, fill and test the water heater for proper flow and inspect for leaks. - Run the hot water for a few minutes and then clean the inlet water strainer located on the cold water inlet fitting.
 This strainer must be cleaned periodically to maintain proper water flow.